Ward Prentice: Rugby union career

 Prentice made his Test debut against Wales at Cardiff Arms Park on 12 December 1908 at five-eighth and paired with McKivat.
 He set up the Wallabies' first try scored by Tom Richards though Australia lost the Test 6–9.
 Prentice had to leave the field twice for treatment after being kicked in the mouth and his injury caused him to miss the next five tour matches.
 In January he earned his second cap in the Test against England.
 He played at centre in the 9–3 win.
 By the end of the tour which also took in Canada and the US, Prentice had played in 13 of the 35 matches.

 In 1910 he represented for Australia in three internationals against New Zealand.
-His representative career highlight came in 1912 when he was selected as touring captain of the Wallabies squad for the 1912 Australia rugby union tour of Canada and the USA.
+His representative career highlight came in 1912 when he was selected as touring captain of the Wallabies squad for the 1912 Australia rugby union tour of Canada and the United States.
 The tour was a disappointment with the squad billeted out in college fraternity houses where the hospitality played havoc with team discipline and as result the team lost against two California University sides and three Canadian provincial sides.
 They rose to the occasion for the sole Test of the tour against the United States where Prentice earned his final cap and kicked a penalty goal to score his only international career points.

 All told Ward Prentice played for Australia on thirty-two occasions including six Tests, one as captain.